 What should I do if I receive an eCopy hold letter?

-You should submit a replacement eCopy with a paper copy of your company letter, including an eCopy statement and signature to the Document Control Center (DCC).
+You should submit a replacement eCopy with a paper copy of your company letter, including a signature to the Document Control Center (DCC).
 On the CD, DVD, or flash drive, please write “Replacement eCopy” and the full document number indicated on your eCopy hold letter.

 In your replacement eCopy, please provide the complete content for that specific document (original, supplement, report, or amendment), not just the corrections.
 Do not supply just the corrected PDF.
 For example, if you submitted an eCopy for Supplement 1 to a 510(k) that includes 10 PDFs, and received an eCopy hold letter for Supplement 1 that identified an invalid naming convention for one of those PDFs, your replacement eCopy for Supplement 1 would include all 10 PDFs with the corrected naming convention for the invalid PDF.